 As a parent-led Nursery, we expect you to contribute to the successful running of the facility.
 There are lots of ways you can do this, including:

-- exchanging knowledge about their children’s needs, activities, interests and progress with the staff
+- exchanging knowledge about your children’s needs, activities, interests and progress with the staff

 - helping during sessions to support reading or share skills

-- sharing their own special interests with the children
+- sharing your own special interests with the children

 - helping to provide, make and look after the equipment and materials used in the children’s play activities

-- becoming a member of the organisation.
+- becoming a Member of the organisation.
 Nursery is a charity with a membership base.
-Without members we cannot elect the Management Committee and members have the right to vote on other important changes to the organisation too at the Annual General Meeting or an Extraordinary meeting.
-There is no charge for membership and it bring no obligation to join the Committee but all Committee members are members of the organisation
+Without Members we cannot elect the Management Committee.
+Members also have the right to vote on other important changes to the organisation too (at the Annual General Meeting or an Extraordinary meeting).
+There is no charge for Membership and it bring no obligation to join the Committee, however all Committee members are Members of the organisation

 - being part of the management of the setting